williamslab/ped-sim/README.md

 Extraneous tools
 ================

-Plotting pedigree structures: `plot-ped.R`
+Plotting pedigree structures: `plot-fam.R`
 ------------------------------------------

-The `plot-ped.R` script can be used to plot the pedigree structures produced by `ped-sim` (or indeed for any PLINK format fam file).
+The `plot-fam.R` script can be used to plot the pedigree structures produced by `ped-sim` (or indeed for any PLINK format fam file).
 It requires the [kinship2](https://cran.r-project.org/web/packages/kinship2/index.html) R package and works by running

-    ./plot-ped.R [base name]
+    ./plot-fam.R [base name]

 This plots all pedigree structures given in the `[base name].fam` file.
 The output files are named `[base name]-[family id].pdf`, with a file for each